bhritchie/no-comment/README.md

     :NoComment

-This command toggles a comment string at the start of the current line.
+This command is a toggle for commenting out the current line.
 The user will likely want to create a mapping for it.
 For example:

     nnoremap <leader>c :NoComment<cr>

 No Comment does not itself know any comment strings.
 The user must define define a `g:no_comment_string` dictionary, mapping desired filetypes to comment strings.
 For example:

     let g:no_comment_strings = {"vim": '"', "coffee": '#'}

+Some languages, such as HTML, require an opening and closing string for a comment.
+For these languages, map a dictionary containing `open` and `close` keys.
+Extending the previous example:

+    let g:no_comment_strings = {"vim": '"', "coffee": '#', "html": {"open": '<!--', "close": '-->'}}

 No Comment can be disabled by adding the following line to your .vimrc: